MlleMargauxLedieu/Advanced-ML-labs/README.md

 # Advanced-ML-labs
 A set of solved problems involving different machine learning techniques such as PCA, K-Means algorithm and many others.
 The files are in the HTML Format.
+Unfortunately, HTML files are too large to be shown here.
+But they are available to download.